 - In the Custom Scale text box, type a value between 5 and 100000.

 Before you use SD-WAN monitoring data to make decisions about your network, we recommend that you establish baseline values that are specific to your network.
 To do this, look at the average loss, latency, and jitter values calculated for an extended span of time.
 As a best practice, we recommend that you consider the average values for the last 24 hours.
 Because Firebox System Manger shows only real-time data, to see values for a longer time period you must use the Web UI, which shows historical data for spans of time up to 7 days and calculates an average.

-For information about how to interpret SD-WAN monitoring data in the Web UI, see Interface Information and SD-WAN Monitoring.
+For information about how to interpret SD-WAN monitoring data in the Web UI, see Interpret SD-WAN Monitoring Data.

 About SD-WAN Status and Failback

 On the SD-WAN tab in Fireware v12.3 or higher, you can select to manually fail back connections for SD-WAN actions.
 You can also view a list of all SD-WAN actions configured on the Firebox and the mode, interfaces, and failback options for each action.